-The difference between a happy and an unhappy marriage lies in communication skills.
+The difference between a happy and an unhappy marriage lies in the competence to communicate.

-Lack of communication sometimes results in silent treatment, bitterness, anger, and resentment.
-Once these overwhelm a partner, it negatively projects to defiant behaviors and inability to maintain a mature talk for conflict resolution.
-Marriage counselors advise partners to openly share their negative and positive feelings to maintain peace in marriage.
+Marriage counselors advise partners to openly share their negative and positive feelings to maintain peace in the marriage.

 Proper communication needs the total participation of both parties.